awsdocs/amazon-cloudwatch-user-guide/doc_source/servicelens_resource_health.md

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

-1. In the navigation pane, choose **ServiceLens**, **Resource Health**\.
+1. In the navigation pane, choose **Application monitoring**, **Resource Health**\.

    The resource health page appears, showing a square for each host in your account\.
 Each square is colored based on the current status of that host, based on the setting for **Color by**\.
 Host squares with an alarm symbol have one or more alarms currently in ALARM state\.

    You can see up to 500 hosts in a single view\.
 If you have more hosts in your account, use the filter settings in step 6 of this procedure\.

 1. To change what criteria is used to show each host's health, choose a setting for **Color by**\.
 You can choose **CPU Utilization**, **Memory Utilization**, or **Status check**\.
 Memory utilization metrics are available only for hosts that are running the CloudWatch agent and have it configured to collect memory metrics and send them to the default `CWAgent` namespace\.
-For more information, see [Collecting metrics and logs from Amazon EC2 instances and on\-premises servers with the CloudWatch agent](Install-CloudWatch-Agent.md)\.
+For more information, see [Collect metrics and logs from Amazon EC2 instances and on\-premises servers with the CloudWatch agent](Install-CloudWatch-Agent.md)\.

 1. To change the thresholds and the colors that are used for the health indicators in the grid, choose the gear icon above the grid\.